andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/clonable-form-fields.md

 Where the number of clones is less than `maxClones` an "Add clone" button will be displayed.

-Wherer the number of clones is greater than `minClones`, a remove clone button will display with each clone.
+Where the number of clones is greater than `minClones`, a remove clone button will display with each clone. [#REF custom components]

-which can be replaced by a component that is specified in global config, or passed to an indsance of the `<ChangesetWebform>` component.
-See <LinkTo @route="docs.custom-components">Custom components</LinkTo>.

 ## Tracked clone settings